IIP Internships in Computer Science

 IIP-IN Programs: IIP-IN Programs are our new internship programs managed by in-country providers.
 Each IIP-IN program offers placements in various areas of interest.
 When you apply to an IIP-IN program, you will not know which organization you will be paired with or the specific work responsibilities.
 Your personal statement should instead address why you want to work in that country, and in a general area of interest (listed under each IIP-IN description).
 You will then be interviewed by the in-country staff, and based on that conversation with you, they will find a placement that matches your skills and customize it to your interests.

 IIP Placements and IIP-IN Programs both lead to internships in specific organizations abroad.

 Please note that IIP internships need to be 8 consecutive weeks.
 The dates will be agreed upon by you and your employer.

 IIP Placements in Computer Science

-Centre for Internet & Society
+Center for Internet and Society

 Location: Bangalore, India

 About: The Centre for Internet & Society is devoted to policy research and gives feedback to various state departments on programs dealing with access to knowledge, openness, Internet governance, and telecom.
 Two placements have been created for the International Internship Program.